 You may be a great artist and your work may look like a good fit, but if you don’t follow instructions, you might find it hard to find companies willing to work with you.

-Lastly, you’ll need patience.
 Larger companies process hundreds to thousands of submissions, and even smaller, independent ones process dozens.
-It may take weeks before anyone gets back to you, if at all.

-You’re not going to get rich writing or designing greeting cards, but it can be a fun hobby to earn some extra cash in your spare time.
+Also, you’re not going to get rich writing or designing greeting cards, but it can be a fun hobby to earn some extra cash in your spare time.

 And as for visual artists and illustrators, there are other freelance jobs that pay you for your creativity.
+I wrote a guide on monetizing your artistic skills here, if you’re interested.